 The UK and EU concluded technical negotiations in March 2021 for a Memorandum of Understanding to support future regulatory dialogue.
-Whilst a positive step, the MOU does not change the state of play.
+This is still not ratified so the situation remains the same as January 1 2021.

 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.

 How will UK financial services firms access the EU?